mre/endler.dev/content/2022/zerocal/index.md

 +++
-title="zerocal - a serverless calendar app in Rust running on shuttle.rs" subtitle="Create a calendar event from the convenience of your command line." date=2022-10-05 draft=false
+title="zerocal - A Serverless Calendar App in Rust Running on shuttle.rs" subtitle="Create a calendar event from the convenience of your command line." date=2022-10-05 draft=false